jakedeleeuw032/VibeIn/about.md

 I always loved building and breaking things, but I doubted myself if I had anything worth sharing with the world until recently.
 Now I strive to showcase my work and thoughts to help someone else who might walk the same footsteps and be the guiding light I never had.

+*Disclaimer - All thoughts are my own and no AI was used in the creation of my writing*

 ---

 ## My Goals